Krever/fpmortals/manuscript/complete.md

 A>   res: Some(hello)
 A> ~~~~~~~~
 A>
-A> Trzeba jednak uważać aby nie pominąć żadnego z wariantów gdyż skutkować to będzie wyjątkiem wyrzuconym w trakcie A> działania programu (zaburzenie *totalności*).
+A> Trzeba jednak uważać, aby nie pominąć żadnego z wariantów, gdyż skutkować to będzie wyjątkiem wyrzuconym w trakcie A> działania programu (a w konsekwencji zaburzeniem *totalności*).
 A>
 A> {lang="text"}
 A> ~~~~~~~~